Dillon Thomas: Guerreros de Oaxaca (second stint)

 On October 4, 2023, following the American Association season, Thomas was returned to the Guerreros de Oaxaca of the Mexican League.
 He made two appearances for the club in 2024, going 1–for–7 (.143) with no home runs or RBI.
 Thomas was released by Oaxaca on April 21, 2024.

 Fargo-Moorhead RedHawks (third stint)

 On May 1, 2024, Thomas signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball, marking his third stint with the team.
 In 37 games for Fargo, he batted .288/.358/.447 with five home runs, 28 RBI, and seven stolen bases.

 On March 24, 2025, Thomas re-signed with the RedHawks for a second consecutive season.
 While with the RedHawks, Thomas was loaned to the AAPB's Kane County Cougars to participate in the 2025 Baseball Champions League Americas.
+In 94 games he hit .312/.430/.513 with 15 home runs, 50 RBIs and 15 stolen bases.

+On March 23, 2026, Thomas re-signed with the RedHawks for his third consecutive season with the club.
+Thomas was also loaned a second, consecutive time to the Kane County Cougars to compete at the 2026 Baseball Champions League Americas.

 International career

-Dillon Thomas participated in the 2023 Baseball Champions League Americas, going 7-13 with 4 RBIs across 3 games.
+Dillon Thomas participated in the 2023 Baseball Champions League Americas, going 7–13 with 4 RBIs across 3 games.